vipulnaik/diet-exercise-health/profile-information/health-profile.md

 basic metabolic panel, that includes measurements of various key electrolytes including sodium, potassium, chloride, and bicarbonate.

 For all of these, I've always stayed within range.

+#### Sodium

 For sodium, all readings have been close to the middle of the range, which is as expected for a well-functioning system, since sodium concentration is the most tightly regulated.
-The range is about 134-144 mmol/L.
+The range is variously reported as 134-144 mmol/L and 135-146 mmol/L.

 Below are my four most recent sodium readings:

 Reading date | Sodium measurement (mmol/L)
 -- | --
+2025-09-10 (September 2025) | 141
 2025-01-22 (January 2025) | 141
 2024-12-13 (December 2024) | 139
 2024-09-03 (September 2024) | 139
 2024-04-30 (April 2024) (not fasting) | 140

+#### Chloride

 For chloride, I have stayed within the range of about 96 to 106 mmol/L and generally been in the upper half of the range, with decent